 Performing the Revision Procedure

-If a patient has developed an adverse reaction to the chin implant, Dr. Marin will remove that implant and replace it with one of another material, which the patient may be able to better tolerate.
+Suppose a patient has developed an adverse reaction to the chin implant.
+In that case, Dr. Marin will remove that implant and replace it with one of another material, which the patient may tolerate better.
 In the case of implants that are the wrong size, Dr. Marin will remove the initial implant and replace it with one that is properly sized.
 If an implant is too big, it can be resized.
-For implants that are too small, it may necessitate waiting for the initial pocket in the chin to heal up before performing a revision surgery with a smaller pocket for the implant.
+For implants that are too small, it may necessitate waiting for the chin’s initial pocket to heal up before performing a revision surgery with a smaller pocket for the implant.

 Contact Marin Aesthetics today.

 *The content in this blog is developed to spread the awareness towards plastic surgery.
 Our blog is not intended to serve as a replacement for an actual in-office consultation with Dr. Marin.
 As such, the information within this blog reflects the unique cases of our individual patients.